nf-core/website/markdown/developers/guidelines.md

 least three different processes and be simple enough to run that a new user can realistically run the pipeline after spending ten minutes reading the docs.
-Pipelines should be general enough to be of use to multiple groups and research projects, but comprehensive enough to cover most steps in a typical analysis.
+Pipelines should be general enough to be of use to multiple groups and research projects, but comprehensive enough to cover most steps in a primary analysis.

 Different pipelines should not overlap one another too much.
 For example, having multiple choices for tools and parameters to do the same tasks should be contained